MA in Teaching with Education Specialist Mild/Moderate Teaching Credential (Multiple Subject)

 - Minimum of 45 hours of experiences related to working with children or youth

 - Submit two program reference forms: one from a person who has observed the applicant’s academic competence (current or former instructor) and the other from a person who has observed the applicant working with children or youth.
 NOTE: References from family members will not be accepted

 - Submit a graduate writing sample in the form of an essay addressing a prompt related to the program’s foundation in social justice and equity tied to a current issue in education.
 The essay prompt will change.
 Refer to the supplemental application for the current essay prompt

 - Satisfy writing proficiency in one of the following ways:

-- Pass the CSET: Writing Skills Test (Multiple Subject applicants only); or
+- Pass the CSET: Writing Skills Test (Multiple Subject applicants only); (This admission requirement is waived for the Fall 2021 admission cycle due to COVID-19) or

 - Meet the graduation writing requirement (GWAR) at any CSU campus; or

 - Successfully complete an upper-division advanced English composition course, with a “B” grade or better